 - For iOS apps, the subtitle (30 characters) appears underneath the app title in the search results, and underneath the screenshots on the app page.

-- For Android apps, the short description (80 characters) does not generally appear in the search results, but shows on the app listing underneath the screenshots, right above the long description.
+- For Android apps, the short description (80 characters) does not generally appear in the search results but shows on the app listing underneath the screenshots, right above the long description.

 3. iOS Keyword Field

 Just like in the old SEO days, there is a 100-character keyword field for iOS apps.
-The keywords, invisible to users, are a main ranking factor and help Apple decide when to show your app in the search results.
+The keyword(s), invisible to users, is a main ranking factor and helps Apple decide when to show your app in the search results.

 4. Long Description

 While keyword optimization is a vital part of ASO, there are many other factors which can impact your app’s ranking and visibility in the app stores.
-With AppTweak’s ASO Intelligence tool, it is much easier to ensure you don’t neglect any other critical ASO elements.

 For general keywords, screenshots are not displayed in the Google Play search results.
-But for some branded searches, the search results show the app icon, app title, ratings and reviews, screenshots or video and the short description.
+But for some branded searches, the search results show the app icon, app title, ratings and reviews, screenshots or video, and the short description.

-Examples of connected screenshots from Airbnb, Shazam and Waze
+Examples of connected screenshots from “Airbnb”, “Shazam”, and “Waze.”

 6. App Previews (iOS) vs Promo Videos (Android)

-Apple maintains very strict guidelines for the preview videos.
+Apple maintains strict guidelines for the preview videos.
 They should be short and to the point and show a user’s journey when they use the app.
 You can add up to 3 preview videos in either portrait or landscape mode.
-Only the first one will show in the search results, the other two videos will show on the app page before the screenshots.
+Only the first one will show in the search results; the other two videos will show on the app page before the screenshots.

-You can only add one video and it is advised to have it shot in landscape mode (YouTube’s format).
+You can only add one video, and it is advised to have it shot in landscape mode (YouTube’s format).
 Google also allows more creative freedom when it comes to videos.
 You can show off your in-app experience or highlight how users can benefit from downloading your apps.
 Monetization must be turned off.

 You can use AppTweak to see the top 10 backlinks linking to your or your competitor’s app webpage.

-Example of the backlink feature in AppTweak.
+Example of AppTweak’s backlink feature.

-The Apple algorithm, on the other hand, does not take backlinks to your webpage into account, hence generating backlinks to your Apple webpage does not have to be a part of your ASO strategy (for now).
+The Apple algorithm, on the other hand, does not take backlinks to your webpage into account.
+Hence, generating backlinks to your Apple webpage does not have to be a part of your ASO strategy (for now).
 However, it still remains important in terms of branding and overall app marketing strategy.

-Use AppTweak to spy on your competitors and find new keyword opportunities to optimize your app page.
+Use AppTweak to spy on your competitors and find new keyword opportunities to optimize your app page!